© DESIGNA 2024

 FULL VERSION OF THE PAPER / PROJECT

-The full version of the paper / project must be sent by September 15th, 2024, following the Publishing Guidelines set out on the conference page.
+The full version of the paper / project must be sent by November 30th, 2024, following the Publishing Guidelines set out on the conference page.
 Failure to meet this deadline will result in the exclusion of the paper from the conference proceedings.

 REVIEW OF THE FULL VERSION